nanibah/Academic-CV/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Algorithm Development
-  - Computer Vision
+  - Deep Learning for Robot Perception
-  - DL, ML & AI
+  - Path Planning & Trajectory Optimization
-  - Mobile Robotics
-  - Perception & Planning
+  - Localization, Mapping & Navigation

 # Education to show in About widget
 education:
   courses:
-    - course: MS in Robotics
+    - course: Master of Sceince in Robotics
       institution: University of Michigan, Ann Arbor
       year: 2024
-    - course: BE in Robotics & Automation
+    - course: Bachelor of Engineering in Robotics & Automation
       institution: PSG College of Technology, Coimbatore
       year: 2021
     - course: Diploma in Mechatronics